techidaily/site-blog-min/source/_posts/how-to-repair-corrupt-mp4-and-avi-files-of-vivo-y36i-by-stellar-video-repair-mobile-video-repair.md

 <!-- affiliate ads begin -->
 <a href="https://caperobbin.sjv.io/c/5597632/2006123/18460" target="_top" id="2006123"><img src="//a.impactradius-go.com/display-ad/18460-2006123" border="0" alt="" width="300" height="250"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/2006123/18460" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://snapchat-videos.techidaily.com/new-2024-approved-become-a-snapchat-boomerang-pro-complete-tutorial/"><u>[New] 2024 Approved  Become a Snapchat Boomerang Pro  Complete Tutorial</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-navigating-through-best-liquid-physics-experiences-for-2024/"><u>[New] Navigating Through Best Liquid Physics Experiences for 2024</u></a></li>
+<li><a href="https://screen-activity-recording.techidaily.com/new-pixelprofilers-picks-top-tools-for-your-screen-snapping-needs/"><u>[New] PixelProfiler's Picks  Top Tools for Your Screen Snapping Needs</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/updated-2024-approved-2023s-most-popular-online-video-hub-on-facebook/"><u>[Updated] 2024 Approved  2023'S Most Popular Online Video Hub on Facebook</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/updated-ideal-start-kit-top-gopro-supplementary-gear/"><u>[Updated] Ideal Start Kit  Top GoPro Supplementary Gear</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/2024-approved-contrast-and-composition-theory-in-design/"><u>2024 Approved  Contrast and Composition  Theory in Design</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-ways-to-transfer-music-from-xiaomi-redmi-13c-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Ways to Transfer Music from Xiaomi Redmi 13C to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-motorola-edge-2023-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Motorola Edge 2023 to iPhone | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-oppo-find-x7-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Oppo Find X7 to iPhone | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-realme-12-proplus-5g-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Realme 12 Pro+ 5G to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/amplifying-obs-visual-appeal-with-free-high-quality-luts/"><u>Amplifying OBS Visual Appeal with Free, High-Quality LUTs</u></a></li>
+<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-zte-nubia-z60-ultra-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on ZTE Nubia Z60 Ultra?
+Here Are 10 Proven Fixes | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-samsung-galaxy-a05s-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your Samsung Galaxy A05s via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-zte-nubia-z60-ultra-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your ZTE Nubia Z60 Ultra via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/chatgpt-and-crypto-analysis-understanding-the-five-major-hurdles/"><u>ChatGPT and Crypto Analysis: Understanding the Five Major Hurdles</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-can-you-transfer-files-from-honor-magic-5-pro-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How Can You Transfer Files From Honor Magic 5 Pro To iPhone 15/14/13? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-can-you-transfer-files-from-itel-a70-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How Can You Transfer Files From Itel A70 To iPhone 15/14/13? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-can-you-transfer-files-from-vivo-y02t-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How Can You Transfer Files From Vivo Y02T To iPhone 15/14/13? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-tecno-spark-10-4g-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Tecno Spark 10 4G to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-google-pixel-8-pro-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Google Pixel 8 Pro to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-huawei-nova-y71-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Huawei Nova Y71 to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-tecno-phantom-v-flip-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Tecno Phantom V Flip to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-apps-from-honor-magic-5-pro-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Apps from Honor Magic 5 Pro to Another | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-apps-from-samsung-galaxy-s23-ultra-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Apps from Samsung Galaxy S23 Ultra to Another | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-motorola-defy-2-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Motorola Defy 2 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-poco-c65-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Poco C65 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-xiaomi-redmi-a2-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Xiaomi Redmi A2 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-zte-nubia-flip-5g-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from ZTE Nubia Flip 5G to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-teleport-your-gps-location-on-realme-gt-5-drfone-by-drfone-virtual-android/"><u>In 2024, How To Teleport Your GPS Location On Realme GT 5? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-honor-play-8t-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Honor Play 8T? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-lava-blaze-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Lava Blaze Pro 5G? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-meizu-21-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Meizu 21? | Dr.fone</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/in-2024-photobooth-recording-stalls-whats-goin-on/"><u>In 2024, Photobooth Recording Stalls  What's Goin' On?</u></a></li>
+<li><a href="https://win11.techidaily.com/navigating-your-phones-role-in-windows-recording/"><u>Navigating Your Phone's Role in Windows Recording</u></a></li>
+<li><a href="https://common-error.techidaily.com/overcoming-unwrite-permission-errors-in-targeted-memory-segment-reference-point-0x/"><u>Overcoming Unwrite Permission Errors in Targeted Memory Segment - Reference Point 0X</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/pickus-claim-the-ultimate-editor-or-just-another-featured-app-in-android-in-2024/"><u>PickU's Claim – The Ultimate Editor or Just Another Featured App in Android, In 2024</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/step-by-step-kinemaster-greenscreen-techniques-for-2024/"><u>Step-by-Step KineMaster Greenscreen Techniques for 2024</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/unveiling-the-potential-a-comprehensive-look-at-the-updated-amazon-fire-hd-8/"><u>Unveiling the Potential: A Comprehensive Look at the Updated Amazon Fire HD 8</u></a></li>
+</ul></div>